JackJWillis/ML-library/README.md

 We set the random seed such that the same rows are held out if the function is rerun.
 The code for this function is in `util.R` in the package.
 We then call two data processing fuctions: `standardize_predictors`, which centers and scales the predictors by the variance, and `na_indicator` which adds indicators for missing values (we assume the missingness contains information).
-The definitions for these functions can be found in `scale.R`.
+The definitions for these functions can be found in `transform.R`.

 After preparing the datasets, we test the prediction functions using `test_all_named`.
 This function tests a standard set of methods using cross validation.